dingw00/ood_rob_eval/README.md

 ```
 make eval
 ```
 To visualize the OoD detectors' performance and robustness metrics, please refer to the `notebooks/` directory and execute the jupyter notebooks in an interactive window.
 The evaluations and visualizations will be saved in the `results/` directory.
+We have uploaded all our experiment results [here](https://figshare.com/s/64930a52878e3f21c4ae).

 ## 📋 Descriptions <a name = "desc"></a>
 ### Models